Paloma Mocktail

 The original Paloma Cocktail is made with tequila and like many tequila drinks, a salt rim is a great accompaniment.
 In this mocktail version you can do a salt rim which still works with the citrus flavor, or you could do a coarse sugar rim if you are serving someone who doesn't like the salty taste.

-Pour about 2 tbsp of coarse salt/sugar (or a mixture of the two) onto a small plate.
+Pour about 2 tablespoon of coarse salt/sugar (or a mixture of the two) onto a small plate.

 Prepare the cocktail glass by rubbing the rim with a wedge of a lime or grapefruit (this moistens the rim to allow the salt to stick).